Image courtesy Weng Hong Sio

 EPW is an open-source community code for ab initio calculations of electron-phonon interactions using Density-Functional Perturbation Theory and Maximally Localized Wannier Functions.

-EPW is a core module of the Quantum ESPRESSO materials simulation suite.
+EPW is distributed as a core module of the Quantum ESPRESSO materials simulation suite.

 The refactoring of EPW toward exascale computing for computational materials design at finite temperatures relevant to designer materials for post-Moore electronics, solar photovoltaics, and energy-efficient lighting is currently supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award DE-SC0020129 (PIs Giustino and Kioupakis).
-The development of the superconducting module of EPW is currently supported by the U.S. National Science Foundation, under Award OAC-1740263 (PI Margine).
+The development of the superconducting module of EPW is currently supported by the U.S. National Science Foundation, under Award DMR-2035518 (PI Margine).
+The interoperability effort is supported by the U.S. National Science Foundation, under Award OAC-2103991 (PIs Giustino and Margine).